eBay/tsv-utils/README.md

 #### Help (-h, --help, --help-verbose)

 All tools print help if given the `-h` or `--help` option.
-Many of the tools provide a more details with the `--help-verbose` option.
+Many of the tools provide more details with the `--help-verbose` option.

 #### Field indices